 If you’re keen to explore other parts of India after Rath Yatra, it’s so easy to do so thanks to an efficient railway network that connects Puri to dozens of other cities.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Rath Yatra 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Rath Yatra 2023 using the map below!